 Glad you're here.

 I find my joy and calling speaking, teaching, and creating spaces and relationships that celebrate and make known the gifts of people of all abilities - especially people with intellectual and developmental disabilities, whose gifts are too often ignored.
-And spreading the word that we don't just have gifts, we are gifts - all of us - to one another.
+We have gifts, and we are gifts - all of us - to one another.

-Check out my new book, Disability and the Way of Jesus: Holistic Healing in the Gospels and the Church (IVP Academic, 2019).
+Check out my recent book, Disability and the Way of Jesus: Holistic Healing in the Gospels and the Church (IVP Academic, 2019).
 In it I explore how the narratives of Jesus healing in the Gospels can constructively guide church communities to be true places of healing in the way of Jesus for people with disabilities.

 "I believe this book will make a difference."